Resources / Links

 The Country Music Archive (incorporating the British Archive of Country Music)

-A non-profit organisation, set up by Dave Barnes in 1987 to catalogue and preserve what had already become a large and ever growing collection of music, magazines, books and other country music items some of which were rarities of great historical interest.
+A non-profit organization, set up by Dave Barnes in 1987 to catalogue and preserve what had already become a large and ever growing collection of music, magazines, books and other country music items some of which were rarities of great historical interest.

 Founded by Lance Ledbetter in 1999, Dust-to-Digital is currently operated by Ledbetter and his wife April in Atlanta, Georgia.
 Dust-to-Digital’s mission remains the same as when it began: to produce high-quality, cultural artifacts.